 Specifically, Germany has three types of universities or higher education institutes.
 You can choose the type of university according to your profession.

 - Technical Universities (Technische Universität, TU)

 - Universities of applied sciences (Fachhochschule, FH)

 - Colleges of art and music

 Technical universities offer degrees based on research and theoretical knowledge.
 Students can study bachelor, master, and PhD at a technical university.
 Some degrees of TU includes mandatory internships for practical knowledge and some not.
 If you want to do a PhD or want to pursue a teaching or scientific career and the technical university is the best option.

 Universities of applied sciences focused more on industry-related studies or toward practical knowledge.
 These universities mostly offer practice-oriented courses and degrees.
 These degrees normally consist of two parts theoretical and practical.
 The practical part includes one or more semesters training in a company.
 It depends on the degree to degree.

-You can do bachelor and master at a university of applied sciences but not PhD.
-If you want to do PhD then you have to switch to a technical university.
+You can do bachelor’s and master’s at a university of applied sciences but not PhD.
+If you have a desire to do PhD then you have to switch to a technical university.
 If you want to learn by day-to-day hands-on experiences and want to get a job quickly then the university of applied sciences is the best option.

 How many students are studying in German universities?

 In total, 2.9 million students are studying in different types of universities.
 In technical universities around 1.7 million, in universities of applied sciences around 1.05 million and in colleges of art and music around 36,483 students are studying.